amireh/react-drill/README.md

 ### Matchers

-A [[matcher | Matcher]] is a predicate function that allows you to refine your selection to locate a most particular element for your scope.
+A [[matcher | Matcher]] is a predicate function that allows you to refine your selection to locate a most particular element in your scope.
 All [[selectors |
 ./README.md#selectors]] accept a matcher.

     drill(component)